-(iii) Price risk - unlisted financial assets
+(iv) Price risk - unlisted financial assets

 The Fund is exposed to equity price risk in relation to its investments in unlisted funds.
 These are classified as investments at fair value through profit or loss.
-The investments are recognised as financial assets at fair value through profit or loss in the balance sheet.
+The investments are recognised as financial assets at fair value through profit or loss in the statement of financial position.

-The price of unlisted funds is dependent on movements in value of the underlying investments held by each fund.
+The price of unlisted funds is dependent on movements in the value of the underlying investments held by each fund.
 While the Fund cannot mitigate the risk of general market movements in asset prices, it seeks to reduce risk by careful management of the overall investment portfolio, with the aim of maximising diversification and in so doing minimising volatility.

-Allocations across both listed and unlisted investments, multiple asset classes, many differentiated strategies and an allocation to cash assist to reduce risk.
+Allocations across both listed and unlisted investments, multiple asset classes, many differentiated strategies, and an allocation to cash assist in reducing risk.

-Sensitivity analysis - unlisted investments price risk
+(v) Sensitivity analysis - unlisted investments price risk

-The table below details Fund's sensitivity to movements in the fair value of the Fund's unlisted investments at fair value through profit or loss:
+The table below details the Fund's sensitivity to movements in the fair value of the Fund's unlisted investments at fair value through profit or loss: